 Keeping proper inventory of all expenses and income, including cash payments, is important when filing taxes as a gig worker.
 Many gig workers operate on the honor system when it comes to reporting cash tips or cash received to the IRS.
 If the IRS does an audit and there are cash payments not reported, you’ll be penalized and owe additional payments.
 Ensure you’re keeping track of all expenses related to your gig work to check for possible tax deductions.

-You might qualify for specific deductions
+4. You might qualify for specific deductions.

-As a gig worker, you may be qualified for deductions based on expenses you’ve paid due to your gig work.
-Deductions or partial deductions can include internet, home office space, office supplies, phone service and transportation.
-However, you may be questioned by the IRS if you can’t prove these expenses were for your gig work, not personal expenses, which is why you should keep your receipts and proper records.
+However, you may be questioned by the IRS if you can’t prove these expenses were for your gig work.
+That’s why it’s important to keep your receipts and proper records.
 For example, if you’re a driver, you may have to use an app in order to gain clients.
 However, you’re unable to write off 100% of your cell phone bill in your tax deductions.

 There are many factors for gig workers to consider when it comes to taxes.
 Gig workers may benefit from consulting a CPA or financial professional for assistance with their tax obligations.